kubevela/kubevela/docs/en/platform-engineers/cloud-services.md

         secretname: "myrds-conn"
 ```

-Apply the application into the K8s system.

-The database provision will take some time (> 5 min) to be ready.
+Apply above application to Kubernetes and a RDS instance will be automatically provisioned (may take some time, ~5 mins).

-// TBD: add status check , or should database is created result.
+> TBD: add status check , show database create result.

-## Consuming
+## Step 4: Consuming The Cloud Service

-In this section, we will consume the cloud resources created.
+In this section, we will show how another component consumes the RDS instance.

-> ** Note: We highly recommend that you should split the cloud resource provision and consuming in different applications.**
-** Because the cloud resources can have standalone Lifecycle Management.**
-> But it also works if you combine the resources provision and consuming within an App.

-### Step 1 Define a ComponentDefinition consume from secrets
+> Note: we recommend to define the cloud resource claiming to an independent application if that cloud resource has standalone lifecycle.
+Otherwise, it could be defined in the same application of the consumer component.

+### `ComponentDefinition` With Secret Reference

 ```yaml
 apiVersion: core.oam.dev/v1beta1